People who feel they can influence decisions affecting their local area

 Source

-The 2022 data came from supporting files to the national report.
-The tables relating to Public Services, with the specific table ‘Percentage of adults agreeing with various statements about their local council by year’ is used.
-The results are published following a return to the traditional methodology of face-to-face interviews.
-This is after the experimental statistics produced in 2021, as this was done via telephone rather than face to face.
-In March 2020 the fieldwork approach was altered in response to the Covid-19 pandemic.
+Data is also available from supporting files to the national report.
+In March 2020 the fieldwork approach was altered in response to the Covid-19 Pandemic.
 This resulted in the majority of the 2020 survey fieldwork, and all of the 2021 survey fieldwork, being carried out using telephone interviewing.
 Due to a smaller sample size in 2020, the data could not be broken down and published at local authority level.

 Most recent data

-A blue figure holding a megaphone, with 30% written underneath.30% of people felt they could influence decisions affecting their local area in 2022.
+blue icon of a person with a megaphone with 24% written underneath24% of people felt they could influence decisions affecting their local area in 2023.

 Why do we monitor this indicator?